LeadDyno/leaddyno-docs-site/americommerce-integration-guide.md

 ---
 layout: guide
-title: "Americommerce Integration Guide with LeadDyno, The Affiliate Tracking Software & Online Marketing System"
+title: "Spark Pay Integration Guide with LeadDyno, The Affiliate Tracking Software & Online Marketing System"
 nav: guide > americommerce-integration-guide
 ---

-## Americommerce Integration Guide
+## Spark Pay Integration Guide

 ### Introduction

-LeadDyno offers an integration with Americommerce, making it incredibly easy to get an affiliate program going for your Americommerce store.
+LeadDyno offers an integration with Spark Pay, making it incredibly easy to get an affiliate program going for your Spark Pay store.
 After completing this guide, your LeadDyno account will be setup so that you will have complete visibility into your store's visitors, leads and purchases, including crediting affiliates for traffic in which they send to your store.

-### Enable LeadDyno tracking in your Americommerce store ###
+### Enable LeadDyno tracking in your Spark Pay store ###

-To enable LeadDyno tracking code in your Americommerce Store, you will need to add two different javascript blocks to your site.
+To enable LeadDyno tracking code in your Spark Pay Store, you will need to add two different javascript blocks to your site.
 First, add the following on **All Pages**:

     <script type="text/javascript" src="https://static.leaddyno.com/js"></script>